Kiwis have a range of conditions which lead to sight loss – some are common and others rare.

 Nystagmus is an involuntary repetitive movement of the eyes.
 It is usually a side to side movement but can be up and down or even a circular motion.

-People with early onset nystagmus do not notice the movement of their vision.
+People with early onset nystagmus do not usually notice the movement of their vision.

 Nystagmus is believed to affect approximately 1 in 1000 individuals.